queeju/gRPC-server-client/README.md

 ## gRPC server-client app for anomaly detection in a stream of data

 The project is an anomaly detection system for streaming frequency data.
 The system consists of a gRPC-based server that generates and streams frequency data, a client that processes this data to detect anomalies, and a PostgreSQL database for storing detected anomalies.
+This project was developed as a part of School 21 curriculum.

 1. **Transmitter (gRPC Server)**:
    - Implements a gRPC server that streams frequency data in a specific format.
 Each message contains a `session_id`, a `frequency` value, and a `timestamp`.